MinghuiChen43/awesome-deep-phenomena/README.md

   - Saachi Jain, Hadi Salman, Alaa Khaddaj, Eric Wong, Sung Min Park, Aleksander Madry.
   - Key Word: Transfer Learning; Influence Function; Data Leakage.
   - <details><summary>Digest</summary> It is commonly believed that in transfer learning including more pre-training data translates into better performance.
 However, recent evidence suggests that removing data from the source dataset can actually help too.
 In this work, we take a closer look at the role of the source dataset's composition in transfer learning and present a framework for probing its impact on downstream performance.
 Our framework gives rise to new capabilities such as pinpointing transfer learning brittleness as well as detecting pathologies such as data-leakage and the presence of misleading examples in the source dataset.

-- How Much More Data Do I Need?
-Estimating Requirements for Downstream Tasks. [[paper]](https://arxiv.org/abs/2207.01725)
-  - Rafid Mahmood, James Lucas, David Acuna, Daiqing Li, Jonah Philion, Jose M. Alvarez, Zhiding Yu, Sanja Fidler, Marc T. Law. *CVPR 2022*
-  - Key Word: Neural Scaling Laws; Active Learning.
-  - <details><summary>Digest</summary> Prior work on neural scaling laws suggest that the power-law function can fit the validation performance curve and extrapolate it to larger data set sizes.
-We find that this does not immediately translate to the more difficult downstream task of estimating the required data set size to meet a target performance.
-In this work, we consider a broad class of computer vision tasks and systematically investigate a family of functions that generalize the power-law function to allow for better estimation of data requirements.

 - When Does Re-initialization Work? [[paper]](https://arxiv.org/abs/2206.10011)
   - Sheheryar Zaidi, Tudor Berariu, Hyunjik Kim, Jörg Bornschein, Claudia Clopath, Yee Whye Teh, Razvan Pascanu.